Analytical expressions for pulse profile of neutron stars in plasma environments

-We implemented in Fortran 90 a program that uses Simpson's rule to solve the integral Ec. \eqref{eq:flux}
+We implemented in Fortran 90 a program that uses Simpson's rule to solve the integral in Eq. \eqref{eq:flux}.

 To obtain the luminosity curves we must plot the observed flux $F$ as a function of the star period $\gamma_p$, recalling the time dependence of $\theta_0$.
-This procedure was performed for a variety of frequency ratios $\epsilon=\omega_e(R)/\omega(R)$, net charges $Q$ and radius ratios $R/r_S$, with $r_S=2M$ being the radius of the event horizon for the Schwarzschild metric.
+This procedure was performed for a variety of frequency ratios $\epsilon=\omega_e(R)/\omega(R)$, charges $q^*$ and radius ratios $R/r_S$, with $r_S=2M$ being the radius of the event horizon for the Schwarzschild metric.
 The most compact radius ratio used is such that it presents multiple images of the surface, which is now completely visible.
-The plasma density distributions used are the same as in the previous subsection, resulting in the refractive indices given by eq.\eqref{eq:NS_n_h=3} and eq.\eqref{eq:NS_n_h=0}.
+The plasma density distributions used are the same as in the previous section, resulting in the refractive indices given by Eq.\eqref{eq:NS_n_h=3} and Eq.\eqref{eq:NS_n_h=0}.
 We consider polar caps with angular half-opening $\theta_c=5^o$, single or antipodal, assuming isotropic emission ($f_B(\delta)=1$).
 The specific value of $I_0$ only affects the scale of the pulse profile leaving its morphology unchanged, so $I_0=1$ was taken.

 First, a single cap was considered in an orthogonal configuration ($\chi=\xi=\pi/2$).
-The results are shown in Tables \ref{fig:PP_SHS_h=3} and \ref{fig:PP_SHS_h=0} for the RN and GHS metrics.
-Highly relativistic stars with radii $R/2M=1.60$ and $3$ were considered.
-The values $Q=0.25$ and $0.99$ were taken for the net charge.
-In turn, each table corresponds to a particular plasma distribution, and compares the results obtained for different frequency ratios, with values $\epsilon=0.00$, $0.30$, $0.60$, $0.90$ and $0.99$.
+The results are shown in Figures \ref{fig:PP_SHS_h=3} and \ref{fig:PP_SHS_h=0}.

+Highly relativistic stars with radii $R/2M=1.675$ and $2$ were considered.
+The values $|q^*|=(0.25M)^2$ and $(0.75M)^2$ were taken.
+In turn, each figure corresponds to a particular plasma distribution, and compares the results obtained for different frequency ratios, with values $\epsilon=0.00$, $0.30$, $0.60$, $0.90$ and $0.99$.